CoderNikkcoder/Android_Monitoring/Readme.md

 - Look for error messages in the terminal output

 **WhatsApp Alerts Not Working:**
-- Verify API credentials in config.py
-- Check internet connection on server
+- Ensure WhatsApp Web is logged in on the server machine
+- Check if browser (Chrome/Firefox) is installed and accessible
-- Ensure recipient numbers are in correct format (+91xxxxxxxxxx)
+- Verify recipient numbers are in correct format (+91xxxxxxxxxx)
-- Review WhatsApp Business API rate limits
+- Make sure the server machine has GUI access (not headless)
+- PyWhatKit requires a few seconds delay between messages

 ## Contact